-- Any player who has not reached his/her 18th birthday when participating on any team. - Any player who does not have a signed/dated contract with the NWIBL and who does not fulfill the requirements established under Legal Player above.
+- Any player who has not reached his/her 18th birthday when participating on any team. - Any player who does not have a PLAYER APP contract with the NWIBL and who does not fulfill the requirements established under Legal Player above. change 2018